The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Methodology

-These features include, for example, the percentage of a user's historical posts that are reposts~\cite{feng2013retweet,zhu2023path}, the average time interval between a user's posts~\cite{feng2013retweet}, and the ratio of a sender's historical posts that have mentioned a recipient~\cite{luo2013will,xu2012analyzing}.
+\textit{\textbf{User Historical Action Features (U-HA).}} These features are extracted from user historical action data.
+They include, for example, the percentage of a user's historical posts that are reposts~\cite{feng2013retweet,zhu2023path}, the average time interval between a user's posts~\cite{feng2013retweet,upadhyaya2022spotting}, and the ratio of a sender's historical posts that have mentioned a recipient~\cite{luo2013will,xu2012analyzing}.
+These features are used to represent historical activity patterns and interaction signals.